 Tax when moving residency

-If you are a long-term resident of Portugal you are deemed a permanent resident for tax purposes.
-Should you move and become resident elsewhere, your tax affairs will come under the jurisdiction of your resident country.
+If you are a long-term resident of Portugal, you are deemed a permanent resident for tax purposes.
+Should you move and become a resident elsewhere, your tax affairs will come under the jurisdiction of your resident country.
 Thanks to Portugal’s generous tax breaks for wealthy immigrants, more people are coming into the country rather than leaving it.

 Subscribe to our newsletter, you are in very good company

 This is not financial advice.
 Coincub is an independent publisher and comparison service.
 Its articles, interactive tools and other content are provided to you for free, as self-help tools and for informational purposes only.
 This space changes rapidly and evolving, so please make sure to do your own research.
 Although we do our best to provide you the best information, we cannot guarantee the accuracy or applicability of any information on this site or in regard to your individual circumstances.